 Since the switch I’ve been using an equivalent in Chrome called Vimium, and it tends to do as good job or better than Vimperator for most things.
 Of particular note is its “Vomnibar” that lets you pull up a special textbox to search bookmarks, history, or open tabs, along with being able to enter a new URL.
 Its major downside compared to Vimperator is that it can’t activate any shortcuts on “special” Chrome pages like settings or a tab where the browser is just displaying a raw media file like a JPG.
 This seems pretty minor, but turns out to be annoying in practice.

 I’ll miss Firefox, but am cautiously hopeful that ambitious projects like Servo will eventually get them their lead back by producing features that are harder to build within the frameworks of existing browsers.
-For now, I’m fairly happy on Chrome.
+For now, Chrome is pretty good.

 Did I make a mistake?
 Please consider sending a pull request.